keptn-sandbox/keptn-on-k3s/README-KeptnForDynatrace.md

 - Authenticate: keptn auth  --api-token "KEPTN_API_TOKEN" --endpoint "https://12.23.34.45.xip.io/api"

 If you want to uninstall Keptn and k3s simply type: k3s-uninstall.sh!
+After that also remove the demo files that were downloaded in your local working directory!

 Now go and enjoy Keptn!
 ```